groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cf2-to-potx.md

         - icon: "far fa-file-CF2"
           title: " About CF2 File Format"
           content: |
-            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die cutting.
+            A file with .cf2 extension is a CAD file format that contains 3D package designs or other model data for die-cutting.
 Most of the CAD/CAM machines can process and cut these files.
-It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization and management.
-With the passage of time, multiple hardware devices and software applications have been developed that recognize .cf2 files.
-These applications provide support for CF2 files on Mac OS and Windows Operating Systems.
+It was created by the National Space Science Data Center (NSSDC) to provide self-describing data storage and manipulation format that matches the structure of scientific data and applications such as statistical and numerical methods, visualization, and management.

           link: "https://docs.fileformat.com/cad/cf2/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.